TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Introduction

-To evaluate our method, we use, in addition to traditional classification metrics (i.e., Micro and Macro F1 scores), two new metrics: (1) remaining interest (RI), defined as the fraction of all views (up to a certain date) that remain after the prediction, and (2) the correlation between the total views and the remaining interest.
-While the first metric measures the potential future viewership of the objects, the second one estimates whether there is any bias in our results towards more/less popular objects.
+To evaluate our method, we use, in addition to traditional classification metrics (e.g., Micro/Macro F1), two newly defined metrics, specific for the problem: (1) remaining interest (RI), defined as the fraction of all views (up to a certain date) that remain after the prediction, and (2) the correlation between the total views and the remaining interest.
+While the first metric measures the potential future viewership of the objects, the second one estimates whether there is any bias towards more/less popular objects.